-- By 2017, french bulldogs ranked at the fourth position in the list of most popular dog breeds in America.
+- By 2017, French bulldogs ranked fourth on the list of most popular dog breeds in America.

 - Frenchies are also sometimes called frog dogs due to their special style of laying down on their tummies and spattering or spreading their legs from behind, like a frog.

-- French bulldogs have made screen appearances several times, in various TV shows and movies.
-These include Due date, Bringing down the house, From Hell, Second Lions, and even in Titanic.
+- French bulldogs have made screen appearances several times in various TV shows and movies.
+These include Due Date, Bringing Down the House, From Hell, Second Lions, and even Titanic.